WRITER | DIRECTOR | ACTRESS

 In the coming months, Jennifer is poised to hit the festival circuit once more with “Autopilot” – a science-fiction thriller short which she wrote and directed.
 Co-produced with lead actress Gina Su and shot by American Cinematographer Magazine “Rising Star” Daphne Qin Wu, the film is a conscious effort to boost Asian female representation in the science fiction genre, both in front of and behind the camera.

 As a writer, Jennifer is a respected story consultant with Hollywood’s Save the Cat!, and her screenplays have been optioned by executive producers of Academy Award-nominated films.
 Several of her scripts are currently in active development with production companies around Los Angeles.
-Meanwhile over the next two months, simultaneous with the start of her Oscar run, Jennifer is slated to begin production on a new short film entitled “The Fallen Woman” and start pre-production on her third feature, Angela.
+Meanwhile over the coming months, Jennifer is slated to begin production and pre-production on her third and fourth features, Trüebadour and Angela.